Hohe Tauern

 to Experiencing Nature

-Accessible all year round and 24 hours a day, the Hohe Tauern National Park can be reached from various side valleys of the Pinzgau, Pongau, Lungau, Isel valley, Lienz valley floor, Möll valley and the Malta valley.
+Accessible all year round and 24 hours a day, the Hohe Tauern National Park can be reached from various side valleys of the Pinzgau, Pongau, Lungau, Isel valley, Lienz valley, Möll valley and the Malta valley.
 The visitor and information centres of the National Park federal states offer an overview of the many possibilities for exploration.

 The visitor centre in Mallnitz.